learn-tdd-in/learntdd.in/vue/index.md

  </script>
 ```

-Next, we add a `save()` method that sets the `inputText` data property to the empty string.
-We might be tempted to fully implement `save()` right now, but let's wait until the tests drive us to that behavior.
+Next, we add a `send()` method that sets the `inputText` data property to the empty string.
+We might be tempted to fully implement `send()` right now, but let's wait until the tests drive us to that behavior.
 All we need to do to get the current component test to pass is clear the `inputText` data property:

 ```diff
  <template>